-• Mifare compatible software Interface

-The software interface is a proprietary proximity contactless protocol using an external antenna and the TOE implemented analogue and digital radio frequency interface, as well as the memory part reserved for Mifare use.
+NRG software Interface in various modes Please note that the NRG software is not part of the security functionality of the TOE.
+Proximity contactless protocol using an external antenna and the TOE implemented analogue and digital radio frequency interface, as well as the memory part reserved for NRG use.